Tadeoz24/Personal-Portfolio/README.md

 ## :dart: About

-My first portfolio as Angular Developer
+My first portfolio as Angular Developer which I have to build periodically

 ## :sparkles: Features